-Methodology.
-The report provides a snapshot of the New Economy in Puerto Rico, assessing and comparing Puerto Rico's progress with the 50 states and the District of Columbia on 13 different indicators (please see summary table I above).
-This report draws on similar methodology and indicators to PPI's recent publication, The State New Economy Index, and uses more current data for many indicators.
-This report presents useful information on Puerto Rico's performance on each indicator.
-To add an international perspective, this report also includes a comparison of seven selected indicators of the New Economy in Puerto Rico with several countries worldwide.
+This report provides a snapshot of the New Economy in Puerto Rico, comparing Puerto Rico's situation to the 50 states and the District of Columbia on 13 different indicators (please see Summary Table I above).
+This document draws on similar methodology and indicators to PPI's recent publication, The State New Economy Index, and uses more current data for many indicators.
+This document presents information on Puerto Rico's performance on each indicator.
+To add an international perspective, this document also includes a comparison of seven selected indicators of the New Economy in Puerto Rico with several countries worldwide.